Publishing a simple web portfolio on Netlify

 -

 Building.
-Processing your GitHub repo's files and setting up deployment.
+Processing your site's files and setting up deployment.

 -